 A registered dietitian will have the letters “RD” or “RDN” in their title.
 On the other hand, nutritionists have varying levels of experience.
-If you want to work with a nutritionist with the most advanced credentials, you will want to connect with a certified nutrition specialist (CNS).
+Anyone can call themselves a nutritionist, so it’s important to review their experience and qualifications.
+If you want to work with a nutritionist with the most advanced credentials, you will want to connect with a certified nutrition specialist (CDN).

-Setting Realistic Success Goals for Working with a PCOS Nutritionist
+Setting Realistic Success Goals for Working With a PCOS Nutritionist

-How to Get Started with a PCOS Nutritionist Today
+How to Get Started With a PCOS Nutritionist Today

 If you are looking to connect with a PCOS nutritionist near you, you don't need to locate the nearest PCOS nutrition center.
-In this day and age, you can easily match with a registered PCOS nutritionist through an online portal, like Thrive.
-Thrive will do the heavy lifting of matching you with a PCOS nutritionist that is compatible with your working style, health goals, and schedule.
+You can easily match with a registered PCOS nutritionist through an online portal like Top Nutrition Coaching.

 Top Nutrition Coaching will do the heavy lifting of matching you with a PCOS nutritionist that is compatible with your working style, health goals, and schedule.
 Not only are all of our experts registered dietitians, but you are entitled to an introductory call to ensure that you are matched with the right professional for your individual needs.